 By James A. Martin

-Over the past two years, 93 percent of organizations experienced tech-related business disruptions, according to IDC’s 2018 “The State of IT Resilience” white paper.
+Over the past two years, 93 percent of organisations experienced tech-related business disruptions, according to IDC’s 2018 “The State of IT Resilience” white paper.
 Of those, 17 percent said the disruption was “severe.”
 And 20 percent said their business suffered “major reputational damage” and permanent loss of customers resulting from a disruption.

 Technology isn’t the only thing that can create havoc, of course.
 Along with cyberattacks and critical information infrastructure breakdowns, the World Economic Forum’s 2019 Global Risks Report lists extreme weather events, natural disasters, and man-made environmental disasters among the top 10 risks most likely to occur and to have the biggest impact.